 3. ComfyUI

 For headless operation, ComfyUI exposes a WebSocket and REST API.
 You can submit workflow JSON payloads, track progress, and retrieve outputs programmatically.
-Many production image services run ComfyUI as their backend, wrapping it with a thin API layer.
+Many production image generation services run ComfyUI as their backend, wrapping it with a thin API layer.

 ComfyUI is fully open source and free.
 You supply your own GPU hardware or rent cloud GPUs.
 The main cost is infrastructure.